 We have a wealth of experience in what works and what doesn't work when conducting and recording market research interviews and vox pops recordings.
 These guidelines are divided into facilitation advice and more technical recording tips, as well as addressing any specific market research transcription issues.
 We hope that this will help our clients to make recordings of the highest quality which will, in turn, cut down on transcription times and costs.
 Please see our market research and vox pop transcription services page for details of the services we offer and our Equipment pages for further advice.
-DOWNLOAD the PDF version of these guidelines.

 GUIDELINES - PLEASE

 Brief the transcriber on exactly what you need to be transcribed - see our Definitions page for clarification on the type of transcript.
 Do you need any housekeeping issues or background about your research included?
 After the interview, provide the transcriber with a list of questions if the interviews follow a semi-structured format.
 This will cut down on transcription time or reduce any issues over unclear sections of the recording.
 Decide if you want your questions to be typed in shortened format and only the interviewee's responses in full.

 Think about the location.
 Recording in a quiet, indoor environment is ideal to ensure the best quality of sound recording.
 However, we realise that a lot of vox pop recordings are, of necessity, made outdoors.
 If possible, choose a fairly quiet location as background noise such as traffic, roadworks or other people's voices etc can seriously impact on your recording.
 If indoors, consider the acoustics of the room itself.
 A large room with a high ceiling ('church' like conditions!) produces significant echo which will result in a 'booming' on the recording which could make the interview difficult to hear, especially if the interviewee has a quiet voice.
 We have a separate guidelines section on teleconferences which covers telephone interview situations.